ji-podhead/kubyplexer/README.md

 - **Permissions**: Ensure the script has the necessary permissions to access TTY devices and execute commands.
 - **Security**: Consider security risks associated with command execution and TTY device data transmission.
 - **Testing**: Test the script rigorously to ensure it operates as expected and to identify any unintended side effects.
+- **Mouse Support**: Implement mouse support using libraries such as `curses` to handle mouse events within the terminal.

 # Nodes 🧩
 In Python, the `inspect` module can be used to inspect classes and methods, which is useful for generating wrapper classes and appending constructor arguments and flags.
-While htop was written in C, it's possible to create a similar tool in Python, potentially using a high-level language like C or Java for additional functionality such as mouse support.
-With the right guidance and resources, this task can be accomplished in under   3 months.
+While htop is written in C, it is possible to create a similar tool in Python and perhaps use a high-level language such as C or Java for a simpler approach to features such as mouse support.
+With the right guidance and resources, this core functionality can be completed in less than  3 months.